LambethCouncil/govspeak-drupal/README.md

 - Place the govspeak-drupal directory in sites/all/modules directory of your Drupal installation.
 - Enable the module in the admin section of your Drupal install.

+__ The module comes with very basic css styles for demonstration perposes.
+You will almost certianly want to overwrite them.__

 # How to write Govspeak

 For standard things like headings, tables and links, follow the [standard Markdown syntax](http://daringfireball.net/projects/markdown/syntax "Markdown syntax").
+Below is a list of the additional extentions that Govspeak provides.

 ## Callouts